shivanshuu/eCommerce/README.md

 ## Application overview
 Sample application to set up eCommerce store to sell books.
 The application is written in JavaScript (Node.js) and uses [Stripe](https://stripe.com/) for payments.
-For Node, [express](https://expressjs.com/) is as web framework and [handlebars](https://handlebarsjs.com/) is used for HTML templates to generate content.
+For Node, [express](https://expressjs.com/) is used as web framework and [handlebars](https://handlebarsjs.com/) is used for HTML templates to generate content.
 To run the application, you'll need to create a Stripe account and retrieve API keys from the Stripe dashboard (you can create a free test account [here](https://dashboard.stripe.com/register)).
 Stripe provides test mode and live mode keys.

 ## Installation instructions
 1) Clone the repository => git clone https://github.com/shivanshuu/Stripe.git